harshalpatel165/LogAnalysis-MapReduce/README.md

     00:47:06 1
     ```
     This means 3 messages of type ERROR fall within the specified time interval and contains the specified regex and is happened within the 1 second interval of 00:47:05.
 2 of these happened within the 1 second interval of 00:47:06

+    The Reduce class for the first job called Reduce1 simply condenses it.
+The second job sorts the distribution by its count.
+We use a custom comparator class called SortComparator  which takes input from a Map class and sorts by key.
+Therefore we need to swap the key and value from the first job since the count is what we are sorting by.
+So we have a Map class called Swap which makes the key the count and the value the time.
+Before that output is run through the reduce, it is run through the comparator which sorts it by descending order and also condenses the values with the key.

+    So the input to the reduce would look something like this
+    ```
+    3 {00:47:05, 00:47:08}
+    2 {00:47:06, 00:47:09}
+    1 {00:47:07}
+    ```
+    The Reduce class called ReSwap, takes this as input and reswaps the key and value and also expand the values

   - MapReduce3.scala:
   - MapReduce4.scala:
 - Application.scala